 Cycle on Dartmoor's quiet green lanes, open roads & mountain bike trails..

 From challenging climbs and sweeping descents, quiet green lanes to fast open roads, mountain bike trails to rolling hills and cycle paths, Dartmoor is a cyclist’s dream.
 Whether you’re a serious road rider, enjoy mountain biking, or prefer the comfort of hybrid and e-bikes, there is no shortage of fantastic riding to be had.
 So spectacular is the cycling here, it’s no wonder that Dartmoor regularly features in the Tour of Britain tour.
-The 2021 tour route is due to pass right past our front door!
+The 2021 tour came right past our front door!